dart-lang/sdk/pkg/kernel/problems.md

 `severity`: An integer representing severity.
 This should match the index in `package:_fe_analyzer_shared/src/messages/severity.dart`.

-`uri: A uri that this problems relates to.
+`uri`: A uri that this problems relates to.

 These values are subject to change, but this file will be updated along with any such changes.
 On the code-side these are defined in